pilight/pilight/docs/source/configuration/settings.rst

    { "gpio-platform": "raspberrypi2" }

-pilight can be ran on various GPIO compatible platforms.
+pilight can be ran on various GPIO capable platforms.
 However, it is impossible to reliably distinguish them all.
-Therefor, you must specify on which platform you are running pilight.
+Therefore, you must specify the platform you are running pilight on.
 Under the hood, pilight uses the wiringX library to interface with the GPIO of your platform.
 Only those platforms that are supported by wiringX are also supported by pilight.
 A full and recent list of supported platforms retrieved by calling the following command:

 .. code-block:: console